Skeamy876/CHATYAAD/README.md

 # Chat History and Message Persistence

-Chat messages are persisted in a database using Spring Data JPA, allowing users to view their chat history even after logging out and logging back in.
+Chat messages are persisted in a database using Mongo DB, allowing users to view their chat history even after logging out and logging back in.